Program in Sustainable Energy

 1. An understanding of current energy resources, carriers, end users, technologies, and their impact on climate and environment

-2. The ability to quantitatively analyze, design, and develop innovative energy systems and technologies that support sustainable economic growth, energy security, biological diversity, and environmental harmony for life on earth
+2. The ability to quantitatively analyze, design, and develop innovative energy systems and technologies that support sustainable economic growth, energy security, biological diversity, and environmental harmony for life on Earth

 The future of societies, the global economy, and the global environment depend on collaborative research into renewable energy, alternative fuels, advanced energy conversion and storage systems, technology transfer to developing countries, and prudent judgment on policies to support sustainable energy technology.
 Innovations and inventions require multi-disciplinary approaches and entrepreneurship, as well as grounding in theory and practice, in topics that are not covered by a single department.
 This certificate program offers an integrated set of core and elective courses, introducing students to fundamental concepts, providing depth in specific fields of interest, gaining laboratory and site visit experiences, and setting the stage for further work in the field.
-Students are encouraged to expand their experience through summer internships with companies, government agencies, and university laboratories.
+Students are encouraged to expand their experience through summer internships with companies, government agencies, national and university laboratories.

 Admission to the Program